lemlac/mulem/docs/reference.md

 Tuples use commas (`,`) to separate components for both positional (`()`) and named (`{}`) tuples.
 This follows the same rules as function parameters. *(See [Function Declarations](#Function-Declarations).)*

 Product unions with the `&` operator can be used for both types and values.
 When combining two or more positional tuples, the positions of subsequent tuples get bumped up by the number of positions in the previous tuples, i.e. `(a, b) & (c, d)` becomes `(a, b, c, d)`.
-When you combine two or more named tuples, conflicting named parameters override each other with the last tuple taking priority&mdash;much like how shadowing works.
+When you combine two or more named tuples, conflicting named parameters override each other with the last tuple taking priority—much like how shadowing works.
 So if you have `{x: 1} & {x: 2}`, the result is just `{x: 2}` since it overrides the `x` of the previous tuple.
 Positional tuples and named tuples can be combined together for example `(0, 1) & {x: 2}`.
 The shorthand for this is to write named parameters in a positional tuple like `(0, 1, x: 2)`.

 You can think of it as every tuple always having both dimensions, just with most slots empty: